DheerajAgarwal/rgdax/cran-comments.md

 # Date Feb 18 2018
-## First revision comments for verions 0.3.0
+## First revision comments for version 0.3.0

 * There are 2 Notes